trynsta/awesome-linuxaudio/linux-sound/all.md

 * [XEMO](http://www.xemo.org) is a "...vision of an integrated composition environment for the analysis, notation and composition of music"
 * [Xforge](http://www.hut.fi/~phonkane/xforge/) a new soundfile editor project for X11 and **Motif/LessTif**
 * [Xforge](http://www.hut.fi/~phonkane/xforge/) a new soundfile editor project for X11 and **Motif/LessTif** [ _2001_ ]
-* [xgmc](http://mitglied.lycos.de/gsohler/linux/xgmc/) more than just a front-end for **gmc** , it's a "...simple hierarchical MIDI sequencer player and editor..." that can create MIDI files from MP3s
 * [Xgmod](http://www.nyx.net/~arobinso/xgmod.html) MOD player in **X** and ncurses versions
 * [xhippo](http://www.gnu.org/software/xhippo/) a generic playlist manager for a variety of UNIX sound players and formats
 * [xine](http://xinehq.de) a most excellent multiformat audio/video player